QuentinRa/blog.quentinra.dev/maths/probabilities/continuous/cdf.md

 ## Inverse cumulative distribution function

-The Inverse cumulative distribution function or Quantile function or `fonction de répartition inverse` is the name given when we are trying the find a $k$ given the wanted result of the function $\alpha$.
+The Inverse cumulative distribution function or Quantile function or `fonction de répartition inverse` is the name given when we are trying to find a $k$ given the wanted result of the function $\alpha$.

 @
 \alpha = \mathbb{P}(X \le k)